drhsqlite/fossil-mirror/www/gitusers.md

         fossil open /path/to/repo.fossil foo-branch

 The Fossil alternative is wordier, but this tends to be one-time setup, not something you do everyday.
-This author keeps a “scratch” checkout for cases where is isn’t appropriate to reuse the “trunk” checkout.
-The other peer checkouts therefore tend to track long-lived branches, so they rarely change once a development machine is set up.
+This author keeps a “scratch” check-out for cases where is isn’t appropriate to reuse the “trunk” check-out, isolating all of my expedient switch-in-place actions to that one working directory.
+Since the other peer check-out track long-lived branches, and that set rarely changes once a development machine is set up, I rarely pay the cost of these wordier commands.

 That then leads us to the closest equivalent in Git to [closing a Fossil check-out](#close):